alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

-## xx/xx/21 -  Eric Smith -    Version 3.2.4
+## 06/26/21 -  Eric Smith -    Version 3.2.4
 **Updates:**
 -   New Output Attribute for the Number of Rows Edited (Because even when no rows are edited, the OutputEditedRows attribute is not null)
--   The Datatable CPE now supports Automatic Output Variables in the FLow Builder
+-   The Datatable CPE now supports Automatic Output Variables in the Flow Builder

 **Bug Fixes:**
 -   Orgs with multi-currency enabled can now add currency rollup and currency formula fields to the datatable